 Special Collections holds more than 5,000 books and pamphlets pertaining to various aspects of the Spanish Civil War, the Spanish exiles, and the Franco regime, as well as literary works pertaining to the conflict.
 The collection also contains manuscript collections, photographs, videos, microfilm reels, and oral histories, as well as more than 250 richly illustrated propaganda posters.

 The Spanish Civil War Periodicals collection contains nearly 400 titles, including newspapers, magazines, bulletins, newsletters, and journals, in several languages, from the 1930s to the present.
 The publications originate from Spain, various European nations, and the United States, and they detail the politics, economics, and military and social effects and policies of the Spanish Civil War on Spain and the international community.
 Many of the publications are the official journals or newsletters of particular political or military groups, and thus offer focused insights into numerous sides of the conflict.
 In addition, later publications offer perspective on the continued memory of the war in Spain, in veterans’ collective consciousness, and abroad.
 Authors include numerous unknowns as well as notables such as Jef Last, Leon Trotsky, Upton Sinclair, Ed DeNeve (Willem Johan Marie “Jean” Lenglet), Nico Rost, Jacques Bardoux, and Antonio Machado.
-A finding aid is available here and a Spotlight is available here.
+For more information, check out the Spotlight Blog Post.